-Mapping the customer journey step-by-step is invaluable to helping them succeed.
-The users view in Heap allows you to review the customer journey chronologically and filter for specific events that may be of interest, which can help you quickly troubleshoot and solve customer issues.
+Mapping the customer journey step-by-step is invaluable to helping customers succeed.
+The users & sessions page in Heap allows you to review the customer journey chronologically and filter for specific events that may be of interest, which can help you quickly troubleshoot and solve customer issues.
 Read on for steps to get started with this tool in Heap.

 Solving clients’ problems is a big part of the job, but going back and forth via email to gain the proper context can be tedious – not to mention a waste of time.
-The users view enables you to recreate a customer’s steps so you can identify the root of the problem and clarify any misunderstandings.
+The users & sessions page enables you to recreate a customer’s steps so you can identify the root of the problem and clarify any misunderstandings.

 To do so, first create a filter for the customer’s user ID or email address (however you are identifying users internally), and run the query.
 Next, identify the session that corresponds with the time and date of the email.
 You can follow the steps your customer took, and see exactly what they were doing before they submitted a help ticket.
 Once you have identified exactly where they went wrong, point them in the right direction or towards any resources that can clarify the correct behavior.

-For more information on how to use the users view, see the Users guide.
+For more information on how to use the users & sessions page, see the Users & sessions guide.